skalenetwork/skale-consensus/docs/exit.md

 Exit procedure may be initiated by

 * EXTERNAL_EXIT_REQUEST - external exit request, such a terminate signal
-* EXTERNAL_EXIT_REQUEST - node rotation exit, where a skaled self-exits to reload the config
+* EXTERNAL_EXIT_REQUEST - node rotation exit, where skaled self-exits to reload the config
-* CONSENUS_FATAL_ERROR - a fatal error occurs in consensus, and consensus requests skaled restart
+* CONSENUS_FATAL_ERROR - a fatal error occurs in consensus, and consensus requests skaled to restart
-* CONSENUS_STUCK_RESTART - consensus determines that it is stuck and request skaled for a restart
+* CONSENUS_STUCK_RESTART - consensus determines that it is stuck and request skaled to restart

 Once the exit is initiated, skaled goes into INITIATE_SKALED_EXIT state.

 ## Exit procedure beginning steps

-Once the exit procedure is initiated, the following steps are performed by skaled
+Once the exit procedure is initiated, the following steps must be performed by skaled

 * CREATE_EXIT_THREAD - create a separate detached SkaledExitThread.
 All further steps are performed from this thread
 * STOP_ACCEPTING_JSON_RPC - stop accepting JSON-RPC requests except for the status calls.
 * CALL_CONSENSUS_EXIT - call exitGracefully() on consensus.
-The consensus will first try it exit gracefully on return of ConsensusExtFace::createBlock() , and then after  timeout will do the hard exit.
+The consensus will first try to exit on block boundary, and then after a timeout will do the hard exit.
-* CHECK_EXIT_STATUS_LOOP - after calling exitGraceFully(), SkaledExitThread will need to keep calling  ConsensusExtFace::getStatus()
+* CHECK_EXIT_STATUS_LOOP - after calling exitGraceFully(), SkaledExitThread must  keep
+  calling  ConsensusExtFace::getStatus()
 * When the status becomes CONSENSUS_EXITED_HARD or CONSENSUS_EXITED_GRACEFULLY, the SkaledExitThread will perform steps described in the